skoomasteve/CSV-Combiner/README.md

 # CSV-Combiner
-A graphical PowerShell Script to combine CSV files.
+A graphical PowerShell Script and executable to combine CSV files.

 --Important Notes: